greg-raven/Department-21/_posts/2022-10-02-very-brave-but-deceased-men-jokes.md

 Why is a Laundromat a really bad place to pick up a woman?

-> Because a woman who can’t even afford a washing machine will probably never be able to support you.
+> Because a woman who can't even afford a washing machine will probably never be able to support you.

 Why do women have smaller feet than men?

-> It’s one of those “evolutionary things” that allows them to stand closer to the kitchen sink.
+> It's one of those "evolutionary things" that allows them to stand closer to the kitchen sink.

 How do you know when a woman is about to say something smart?

-> When she starts a sentence with “A man once told me …”
+> When she starts a sentence with "A man once told me …"

-How do you fix a woman’s watch?
+How do you fix a woman's watch?

-> You don’t.
+> You don't.
 There is a clock on the oven.

 Why do men pass gas more than women?

-> Because women can’t shut up long enough to build up the required pressure.
+> Because women can't shut up long enough to build up the required pressure.

 If your dog is barking at the back door and your wife is yelling at the front door, who do you let in first?

 > The dog, of course.
-He’ll shut up once you let him in.
+He'll shut up once you let him in.

-What’s worse than a Male Chauvinist Pig?
+What's worse than a Male Chauvinist Pig?

-> A woman who won’t do what she’s told.
+> A woman who won't do what she's told.

-I married my “Miss Right.”
+I married my "Miss Right."

-> I just didn’t know her first name was Always.
+> I just didn't know her first name was Always.

-Scientists have discovered a food that diminishes a woman’s sex drive by 90% …
+Scientists have discovered a food that diminishes a woman's sex drive by 90% …

-> It’s called a Wedding Cake.
+> It's called a Wedding Cake.

 Why do men die before their wives?